CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 and has calibrated to what poor households are willing to pay and where.
 Consider choice as shorthand for typical inputs to a hedonic abstraction for housing—although location is perhaps more important than housing type, amenities, etc., in this regard.
+Obviously, this assumption is limited by the fact I’m not considering household size, and more bedrooms is just plainly associated with higher cost.
+Urban’s demographer and I kinda talked about doing this but it might be too complicated.

-Poor households in CT make up to about $38K/year.
-By spending half of that income monthly on housing, they’re paying about $1,500 per month, which is the lower end of what middle-income people should be paying housing that’s affordable.
+Anyway, Poor households in CT make up to about $38K/year.
+By spending half of that income monthly on housing, they’re paying about $1,500 per month, which is the lower end of what middle-income people should be paying housing that’s affordable, and is about the going rate for a 1 bedroom apartment in East Rock or slightly larger apartments elsewhere in New Haven.
 I think we hear this every time someone proposes a development in New Haven at market-rate prices to attract “young professionals” who by and large can already choose to live here or elsewhere and who are less restricted by unit cost and more sensitive to amenities or location.
 But the value of that choice isn’t necessarily restricted to middle-to-high income households.
-With some town zoning boards blocking sub-market rate housing, thereby restricting supply, and other towns concentrating housing affordable to poor households in just a few neighborhoods, restricting location, if a poor household wants to have any choice in where they live at all, they’re stuck paying middle-income rent in order to gain the value of that expanded choice of location/amenities/etc.
+With some town zoning boards blocking sub-market rate housing, thereby restricting overall supply and location, and other towns concentrating housing affordable to poor households in just a few neighborhoods, restricting location even further, if a poor household wants to have any choice in where they live at all, they’re stuck paying middle-income rent in order to gain the value of that expanded choice of location/amenities/etc.

-Anyway, it’ll be interesting to see what households in each income band are paying and where vacancies exist by cost band to test this theory.
+So the next part of this analysis that I haven’t started but will be interesting to see is what the households in each income band are actually paying and how many units exist by cost band.
 I think the magic number is the low-end of middle income cost bands as the sweet spot between what people who expect choice want to be wooed for and what people who pay for choice can pay up to.

+\============================================

 Quick diversion: is the SCB rate among poor households partially explained by some of these households having housing costs and